George-Went/Documentation/php.md

                | Address (varchar)
 ```

+## Setting up tables using phpmyadmin
+We can set up tables in phpmyadmin by using the create table function - this should bring you to a interface that allows you to set the table name and column names.
+There are a variety of options for the table:
+**Name** - The name of the column
+**Type** - The type of data type (int/varchar etc)
+**Length/values** - The length of the data allowed in the database - if not set, will usually default to 256
+**Defaut** - The deafult value of the data (usefull if you dont want null values)
+**Collation** - The type of char set used by the data (usually set to `utf8mb4_general_ci`)
+**Attributes** - whether to set the data to a binary type or a timestamp
+**Null** - whether the data will allow null values (tick for yes)
+**A_I** - Auto Increment - the number will go up by one for each value, if checked you will not need to enter data in this column
+**In_dex** - whether the column is a primary / foreign key

 ### A Note on bootstrap
 Bootsrtrap is a framwork that you can link to with its CSS and JS functions allowing for the quick development and deployment of front end UI elements for websites.
 You can link using `href` functions to either the css or js using: